Ohio Options for a High School Diploma

 Competency-Based Diploma Pilot Program

 As of June 30, 2025, the Competency-Based Pilot Program ended.
-A report of the outcomes of the pilot is forthcoming.
+The report is now attached.

 The Adult Diploma Program provides job training and a new pathway for adults, ages 18 or older, an Ohio resident, and withdrawn from school to earn a high school diploma AND industry credentials aligned to one of Ohio’s in-demand jobs.